Compare fuel cards

 Fuel cards work like company credit cards for your transport costs.
-They let your drivers pay for your diesel, petrol and other vehicle-related purchases on credit.
+They let your drivers pay for your diesel, gasoline and other vehicle-related purchases on credit.

 Unlike normal credit cards, many fuel card providers set weekly, fortnightly or longer payment periods.
 The time period is sometimes based on your company’s credit rating.

 Buying your fuel now and paying for it at a later date can help with your cash flow management.
 Most card providers ask you to set up a direct debit so that you never forget to meet your payment date, although some will accept other payment methods.

 If you do not have a good credit rating, a few fuel card providers may offer a pre-payment agreement.
 Your company pays for week’s fuel ahead of time, and your drivers then draw from this pool of money each time they buy fuel.